Journal "Excellence in Writing" Awards

-Purpose: To encourage research by recognizing an individual (preferably a physiatrist and an association member) who, over the previous decade, has conducted research that has had the most significant impact on the science and practice of PM&R. The intent is to look at research impact rather than number of publications.
+Purpose: To encourage research by recognizing an individual (preferably a physiatrist and an association member) who has conducted research that has had the most significant impact on the science and practice of PM&R. The intent is to look at research impact rather than number of publications.
 The same individual can win the award only once in a ten-year period.

 Presentation: A plaque will be awarded at the plenary session of the association's annual meeting.
 The award includes a financial grant.
 A visual display of the research will be exhibited at the annual meeting.
 This award can be presented once during a biennium.